NataliaDavida/landing-page_MUSEUM/README.md

 # Museum Landing Page

 ## Introduction
-Welcome to the **Museum Landing Page** project, developed in strict accordance with a professional [Link to Figma File](https://www.figma.com/file/HL3XGt5ZatvJoYBhOaWY5x/museum-prototype?node-id=323%3A1957).
+Welcome to the **Museum Landing Page** project, developed in strict accordance with a professional Figma design.
 This is a modern, single-page website created to showcase a museum's identity, including current exhibitions, upcoming events, and essential visitor information.

 The main goal of this project was to build fully accessible user interface using modern frontend technologies and structural methodologies.